Barbara Sherwood Lollar: Early life and education

-Sherwood Lollar was born in Kingston, Ontario, the daughter of John M Sherwood and Joan Sherwood, historians and academic at Queen's University, Kingston, she joined the University of Toronto in 1992 after receiving a Bachelor of Arts degree in Geological Sciences from Harvard University, a Ph.D. in Earth Sciences from University of Waterloo in 1990, and a postdoctoral fellow at University of Cambridge.
+Sherwood Lollar was born in Kingston, Ontario, the daughter of John M Sherwood and Joan Sherwood, historians and academics at Queen's University, Kingston, she joined the University of Toronto in 1992 after receiving a Bachelor of Arts degree in Geological Sciences from Harvard University, a Ph.D. in Earth Sciences from University of Waterloo in 1990, and a postdoctoral fellow at University of Cambridge.

 Career

-She has published over 200 peer-reviewed papers in geochemistry, Earth and planetary sciences and supervised over 100 students, postdoctoral fellows and research associates around the world.
+She has published over 240 peer-reviewed papers in geochemistry, Earth and planetary sciences and supervised over 125 students, postdoctoral fellows and research associates around the world.

+She is co-director of the Canadian Institute for Advanced Research (CIFAR) “Earth 4D - Subsurface Science and Exploration” research program, a multi-million dollar project integrating international researchers to target questions related to understanding water resources and sustainability, the link between global resources, climate change and the green energy transition, subsurface gases/fluids and subsurface life, planetary habitability, and the implications for planetary geosciences and exploration.
 She has frequently collaborated with Tullis Onstott and Lisa Pratt on large multi-national research projects.

 Honours

 In 2004, she was made a Fellow of Royal Society of Canada.
 In 2010, she was made a Senior Fellow of Massey College.
 In 2012, she was awarded the ENI award.
 In 2015, she was made a Fellow of the American Geophysical Union.
 In 2016, she was awarded the Natural Sciences and Engineering Research Council's John C. Polanyi Award.
 In 2016, she was invested as a Companion of the Order of Canada "for her revolutionary contributions to geochemistry, notably in the development of innovative mechanisms for groundwater remediation, and for her discovery of ancient fluids that hold implications for life on other planets".
 Also in 2016, she was awarded the Bancroft Award by the Royal Society of Canada.
 She received the Logan Medal in 2018.

 She was elected a fellow of the Royal Society in 2019.
 In 2021, she was elected a member of the National Academy of Engineering for contributions to understanding of the evolution of Earth's groundwater and atmosphere.

-On 6 May 2019, Lollar received the Gerhard Herzberg Canada Gold Medal for Science and Engineering from the Natural Sciences and Engineering Research Council of Canada.
+On 6 May 2019, Sherwood Lollar received the Gerhard Herzberg Canada Gold Medal for Science and Engineering from the Natural Sciences and Engineering Research Council of Canada.

 She received the 2024 Nemmers Prize in Earth science for her "groundbreaking discoveries across several fields of Earth and environmental sciences, illuminating fundamental aspects of Earth's life-sustaining water and carbon cycles".
+She received the 2025 Wollaston Medal by the Geological Society of London.
+In 2024 a novel subsurface chemilithotrophic genus Sherwoodlollariibacterium and species Sherwoodlollariibacterium unditelluris (“of the water from the earth”) were named in honour of Sherwood Lollar's contributions to subsurface science and microbiology.